Humans Hallucinate Too: Language Models Identify and Correct Subjective Annotation Errors With Label-in-a-Haystack Prompts: Experiments

 \subsection{Implementation Details}

-We use the 4-bit quantized versions of the open-source LLMs through the \textit{HuggingFace}~\cite{wolf-etal-2020-transformers} interface for \textit{PyTorch}.
+We use the 4-bit quantized versions of the open-source LLMs through the \textit{HuggingFace}~\cite{wolf-etal-2020-transformers} and \texttt{bitandbytes} interface for \textit{PyTorch}.
 We use GPT-3.5 Turbo (\texttt{gpt-3.5-turbo}), GPT-4 (\texttt{gpt-4-turbo}), and GPT-4o (\texttt{gpt-4o-mini}), Llama-2 7B and 70B (\texttt{meta-llama/Llama-2-\#b-chat-hf}), and Llama-3 8B and 70B (\texttt{meta-llama/Meta-Llama-3-\#B-Instruct}).
 We chose only finetuned models~\cite{ouyang2022training} to avoid confounding factors.
 We use random retrieval of examples.
 We train \textit{Demux}~\cite{chochlakisLeveragingLabelCorrelations2023} as the smaller model for ecological validity.
 When sampling random labels, we ensure at least one label is present (i.e., we do not allow \texttt{None}s because of their higher plausibility).
-Results for proxy properties are 3 different seeds with 100 inference examples each, whereas the entire corpus is used for training and evaluation of smaller models.
+Results for proxy properties are 3 different seeds with 100 inference examples each.
+The entire corpus is used for training and evaluation of smaller models.
+Unless otherwise noted, we show 95\% confidence interval around the mean.
 For more details, see Appendix~\ref{sec:appendix-more-impl} and \ref{sec:appendix-human-eval}.